MaterializeInc/materialize/doc/user/content/ingest-data/rudderstack.md

 Change the `<secret_value>` to a unique value that only you know and store it in a secure location.

 ## Step 3.
-Set Up a Webhook Source in Materialize
+Set Up a Webhook Source

-Using the secret, define the Materialize source to ingest data from RudderStack:
+Using the secret, create a [webhook source](/sql/create-source/webhook/) in Materialize to ingest data from RudderStack:

 ```sql
 CREATE SOURCE rudderstack_source IN CLUSTER rudderstack_cluster